uisacuxl/continuedFraction/README.md

 # continuedFraction
-Outputs the continued fraction of a decimal number or a fraction
+Outputs the continued fraction of a decimal number or a fraction.